 FIGURE AND TABLE LEGENDS:

 Figure 1: Representative hippocampal neural progenitor cell culture.
 (A) Hippocampal neural progenitor cells are isolated from adult mice and cultured as neurospheres until approximately 100 to 150 µm in diameter.
 (B) Neurospheres should have a smooth periphery, (C) and small microspikes may be observed on their surface.
 When spheres are too long in culture, they can form (D) cup or (E) oblong shapes.
 These cultures should not be used for experiments.
+Scale bars in the neurosphere cultures represent 100 µm.
 To confirm the neural progenitor status of the cells, seed them as a single-cell suspension on poly-L-ornithine (PLO) and laminin-coated glass coverslips for immunochemistry.
-Cells should have a small soma and branching processes, (F) at low confluency and (G) ready for immunochemistry.
-The scale bars represent 100 µm.
+Cells should have a small soma and branching processes, (F) at low confluency and (G) ready for immunochemistry; scale bars represent 20 µm.

 Figure 2: Live-cell calcium influx in neural progenitor cells from the hippocampus and SVZ.
 P2X7 receptor calcium channel function was demonstrated in (A) hippocampal and (B) SVZ-derived progenitor cells by changes in Fluo-8 fluorescence.
 Application of the general P2X agonist ATP and the P2X7 agonist BzATP result in P2X7 ion channels opening, allowing calcium influx.
 The influx was blocked with the P2X7-specific inhibitors A438079 or AZ10606120 (data not shown).
 F = fluorescence; F0 = fluorescence at time point zero.